 Uncertainty quantification has become essential in scientific fields where black-box machine learning models are widely deployed~\citep{angelopoulos2021gentle}.
-Conformal prediction (CP) has emerged as a reliable, distribution-free framework for uncertainty quantification that constructs prediction sets with coverage guarantees, ensuring they contain the true outcome with a specified confidence level~\citep{shafer2008tutorial,vovk2005algorithmic}.
+Conformal prediction (CP) has emerged as a distribution-free framework for uncertainty quantification with coverage guarantees, ensuring prediction sets contain the true outcome at a specified confidence level~\citep{shafer2008tutorial,vovk2005algorithmic}.
 By constructing uncertainty sets using non-conformity scores that quantify how atypical predictions are, CP generates reliable prediction sets that satisfy a specified confidence level.

-Time series prediction aims to forecast future outcomes based on past sequential observations of features~\citep{box2015time}, and underpins a broad range of downstream tasks.
+Time series prediction aims to forecast future outcomes from past sequential observations of features and outcomes~\citep{box2015time}, underpinning a broad range of downstream tasks.
 Recent advances in machine learning have led to the development of various foundation models designed for time series prediction~\citep{kim2025comprehensive, miller2024survey, wen2023transformers}.
 The growing adoption of such models for time series prediction highlights the pressing need for reliable uncertainty quantification.
-Although CP has been actively studied for reliable uncertainty quantification, most existing CP methods rely on the assumption of data exchangeability.
+Although CP has been actively studied for reliable uncertainty quantification, most existing CP methods rely on the assumption of data exchangeability~\citep{barber2023conformal}.
 The exchangeability assumption is frequently violated in time series data, where observations exhibit complex temporal dependencies that induce correlations in the non-conformity scores, thereby making the direct application of CP to time series prediction particularly challenging.
-An additional challenge is that modern time series data often contain high-dimensional features and multi-dimensional outcomes.
+An additional challenge is that modern time series data often contain multi-dimensional outcomes.
 While CP methods for univariate outcomes are well-established, extending these methods to generate prediction sets for multi-dimensional outcomes is not straightforward and requires careful consideration in constructing prediction sets.